-To decrease the burden of caring for other siblings while the preemie is in the hospital, offer to babysit the children, hire someone to mow the grass, clean the house, and consider hiring a meal delivery service that provides ready to eat meals.
+- Hire someone to mow the grass, clean the house, and consider hiring a meal delivery service that provides ready-to-eat meals.

 For the Baby

 Parents with a baby in the NICU need support.
 They need a listening and nonjudgmental ear.
 They need hugs.
 They need to know they are not alone.
 Write thoughtful letters, inspirational quotes, or poems that parents can read when they are feeling down.
-Provide them with information on support groups that will match them with people that have been down the treacherous road they are on.
+Let them know about these free Hand to Hold resources:

 Now that you are armed with great ideas from parents that have lived through the NICU experience, you may want to take into account a few things before assembling your basket.

 How early is the baby and is there a chance he/she won’t survive?
 If so, be very careful and don’t give baby clothes, nursery decorations, or anything that would emphasize the loss if the baby passed away.

 Is the baby in an isolette or a crib?
 Some NICU facilities don’t allow clothes on babies while they are in the isolette.
 Most of the time a baby in an open crib can wear clothes and hats, and possibly booties or socks.

 Do either of the parents spend a lot of time at the hospital with the baby or do they work?
 Do they have other children that need care?
 If they spend a lot of time in the NICU, they will appreciate having things to do there like journaling and reading books.
 If they have are unable be in the NICU for extended periods, they may not need time-fillers.
 Regardless, either situation will benefit immensely from a maid service, a meal train, gift cards for quick meals, and cash.